ericwu13/Speckle/README.md

-** SPEC2017 Port **
+** SPEC2017 GEM5 Port **

    This branch is a WIP and changes Speckle's usage model.
 It removes run support, and makes the copy mode the default.

    Key changes:
-   - Host and Target configurations are provided.
+   - Remove Host configurations
    - A target SPEC2017 build is done to generate target binaries
-   - A host SPEC2017 runsetup is done to complete generate a working directories for each benchmark.
-   - The host directory is copyied to the overlay directory, host binaries are replaced with target binaries
+   - A target bin/inputs are located in build/overlay/
    - A run script(run.sh) is generated that executes all the inputs for the benchmark
+   - create run-gem5.sh to use gem5 target in se mode (se.py)

    All of the following sections of the README may be out of date.